 Welcome to The ME Show with Gary Burgess

 Season Two of The ME Show began in January 2019 and ended after a very popular ten episodes.
-He also recorded an ME Awareness Week Special in May 2019.
-You can still listen to both seasons of the podcast series using the player below, or via a subscription to iTunes or other podcast platforms.
+He also recorded an ME Awareness Week Special in May.
+You can still listen to seasons one and two of the podcast series using the player below, or via a subscription to iTunes or other podcast platforms.

 “Thank you Gary and to the ME Association for supporting you in this and to all your guests for their input too.
 We need to keep at it as a community and eventually we’ll have a breakthrough!”

 “A good clear and interesting podcast for ME/CFS sufferers, carers, friends and family members.
 Great to be able to listen rather than read information.”